danielelder/govuk-frontend-embedded/README.md

 * table
 * warning-text

-The following components have been removed:
+The following component styles have been removed:

 * Accordion
 * Back link